Meme1079/PsychWiki/.github/ISSUE_TEMPLATE/error-report.md

 ---
-name: Error report
+name: Error Report
-about: Create a report to help us improve
+about: Create a report to help us improve this wiki
-title: ''
+title: Error report
-labels: ''
+labels: error
-assignees: ''
+assignees: Meme1079

 ---

-**Describe the bug**
+## Describe the error
 Tell us the error on the wiki

-**What page**
+## Source
-Send the page url
+Put the source of the error bu using [permanent link codes](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-a-permanent-link-to-a-code-snippet)

-**Correction**
+## Correction
-Send the correct context or grammar on the page
+Send the correct context of the code or grammar on the page